charliermarsh/trellis/README.md

 ### `typekit ls`

-List the build and execution targets from a TypeKit file.
+List the build targets and pipelins from a TypeKit file.

 ### `typekit run`

 Run a TypeKit function.

+## What's missing?

+- `typekit run` for pipelines.
+- `typekit ls` for pipelines.
+- Instructions for running locally or on CI.
+- Ability to push images as part of a pipeline.
+- Ability to extract artifacts as part of a pipeline.

 ## License